Frequently Asked Questions

 Use balanced audio cables if the equipment on both ends of the cable have balanced jacks.

-Use a ground lift audio cable.
+Use a ground lift audio cable, available commercially or as a DIY build.

 Add a DI box with ground lift capability.